UoA-eResearch/git-novice/episodes/09-conflict.md

 ## Solution

 Let's try it.
-Suppose Alfredo takes a picture of its guacamole and calls it `guacamole.jpg`.
+Suppose Sarah takes a picture of its guacamole and calls it `guacamole.jpg`.

 If you do not have an image file of guacamole available, you can create